KTH-Library/docs-kth-rdm/docs/en/share/submit_to_community.md

 ## Only published records

-You can only submit published records for inclusion in a community (see [Submit for review](submit_for_review.md) for submitting an unpublished record to a community).
+You can only submit published records for inclusion in a new community (see [Submit for review](submit_for_review.md) for submitting an unpublished record to a community).

 ## Both uploader and curators can edit